Sehrentos/seui/README.md

 of a full-blown framework.
 It focuses on composability and direct control over the DOM, leveraging modern browser APIs.

-See live demo page [here](https://sehrentos.github.io/seui/) hosted by the github pages.
+1. See live demo page [here](https://sehrentos.github.io/seui/) hosted by the github pages.

-See sample App code in the [docs/index.js](docs/index.js) directory.
+2. Explore the sample source code in the [docs/index.js](docs/index.js).
+3. Try the editable live version on [JSFiddle](https://jsfiddle.net/Sehrentos/bhamrxg9/).

 ---